EmergingDigitalAcademy/react-workshop-famous-people/README.md

 - a FamousPersonForm (to add a new person)
 - a FamousPersonList (to display each person in the database)
 - a FamousPerson (to display a single famous person's info as *'Felicia Day is famous for "The Guild".* (Use this inside of the FamousPersonList component.)
+- a delete button (you'll need to create a route for this too)